 That native American grapes are not of any real consequence in the world of wine does not mean that America doesn’t produce some of the best wines in the world.
 Since the 1976 Judgement of Paris, where Napa Valley’s Chateau Montelena took top honors against some of Burgundy’s best Chardonnay, and Stag’s Leap Wine Cellars took top honors against some of Bordeaux’s best Cabernet Sauvignon, the US has been a force to be reckoned with in the wine world.
 From the fantastic Cabernets of California and Washington to the world class Chards and Pinots of California and Oregon, the US is an absolute powerhouse.

-But while we can compete with the best wine producers around the world, none of the aforementioned wines have ever been considered uniquely American.
+But while we can compete with the best wine producers around the world, none of the aforementioned wines have ever been considered a uniquely American wine.
 You will find equally outstanding Cabernet in France, Italy, the US, Chile, Australia, Argentina, and South Africa, to name a few.
 The same can be said about Pinot Noir, Chardonnay, Grenache, Syrah, Sauvignon Blanc, etc.; there are fantastic offerings of these wines all over the world.
 There is one grape, though, that can be argued to have established itself as truly American, and that grape is Zinfandel.

 Wait, isn’t Zinfandel the same grape as Italy’s Primitivo?
 Yes, the DNA of the 2 is identical, and the Zinfandel grape did in fact make its way to the US via Italy, but the reality is that Zinfandel and Primitivo are both clones of the Croatian Crljenak kaštelanski grape, also known as Tribidrag.